This is a new service – your feedback will help us to improve it.

 Skills and knowledge

 The skills and knowledge you need will vary depending on your role and position in the team.
+Social workers in youth justice teams are expected to have:

 • interpersonal skills to communicate with children clearly and compassionately